ag-chitta/pyPricingAPI/README.md

 pyPricing is the public available oracle to fetch latest pricing data for several crops, using data from the official eNAM site (eNAM.gov.in), and other on-chain sources.

 _As prices are manually entered, please be aware some typing errors issues may occur.
-However, the data is processed to remove outliers above 3 standard deviations._
+However, the data is post-processed to remove outliers above 3 standard deviations._

 ## overview